Vancouver businessman David Sidoo sentenced to 3 months in prison in college admissions scandal | CBC News

 Vancouver businessman David Sidoo sentenced to 3 months in prison in college admissions scandal

-Pleaded guilty in March to fraud after paying $200K US to have someone write exams for his sons
+Pleaded guilty in March after paying $200K US to have someone write exams for sons

-David Sidoo, the Vancouver businessman and philanthropist who pleaded guilty in the U.S. college admissions scandal, was sentenced to three months in prison Tuesday in a Boston courtroom.
+David Sidoo, a Vancouver businessman and philanthropist who pleaded guilty in the U.S. college admissions scandal, was sentenced to three months in prison on Wednesday in a Boston courtroom.

 Sidoo lowered his head into his hands and cried as U.S. District Judge Nathaniel Gorton chided him for his actions.